joelwking/devnet-create-meraki-api/netops/workshop_instructions.md

 Download and install the free version at https://www.getpostman.com/.

 #### Download the Meraki Postman collection
 The Meraki developer portal hosts a postman collection which represents all the provisioning APIs available.
-Download them at developers.meraki.com/post/157014824756/dashboard-api-postman-collection and import the collection to your Postman instance.
+Download them at https://developers.meraki.com/post/157014824756/dashboard-api-postman-collection and import the collection to your Postman instance.

-### Install Virtual Box
+### Install VirtualBox
+Oracle VirtualBox is general-purpose software to virtualize x86 hardware to create development environments on your laptop.
+By installing VirtualBox on your laptop, we isolate your laptop OS from the development environment.
+Virtual Box, along with Vagrant, allows you to create an ephemeral virtual environment which can be instanciated and destroyed in a few minutes, with minimal systems administration experience.

+Download and install VirtualBox at https://www.virtualbox.org/wiki/Downloads.

 ### Install Vagrant